bait509-ubc/BAIT509/class_meetings/cm05-trees.md

 - When the response is categorical, we aim to estimate the mode and take that as our prediction.
 - When the response is numeric, we aim to estimate the mean, and take that as our prediction.

-# Introduction

-## What are classification and regression trees?

-For the moment, let's see what a tree _is_, before seeing how to make them for supervised learning.

-(Whiteboard example)

-## How do they partition the predictor space?

-(Whiteboard example, 2 predictors).

-Let's see how to go about making these trees.

 # Stumps: A preliminary concept